nadinemondragon/WD-HANDSON2/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project?
+  The project involves creating a website showcasing different hero and card designs using HTML and CSS.
+It includes a landing page with navigation to galleries displaying static and animated versions of heroes and cards.
-- Whats the purpose
+- Whats the purpose?
+  The purpose of the website is to demonstrate creativity in web design using pure HTML and CSS.
+It serves as a portfolio or showcase of different design styles for heroes and cards.
-- What are key components
+- What are key components?
+Landing Page: Introduction to the project with a title, subtitle, description, and navigation buttons.
+Hero Gallery: Displaying 5 different hero designs with unique styles.
+Card Gallery: Showcasing 5 static and 5 animated card designs, each distinct in format and appearance.
+Navigation: Seamless navigation between the landing page, hero gallery, and card gallery.
+File Structure: Organized using lower-kebab-case naming conventions with external CSS files for styling.
-- What technology used and how it is used
+- What technology used and how it is used?
+HTML: Structure the content of the website.
+CSS: Style the elements for design aesthetics.

 ### Key Components
 <!-- TODO: List of Key Components -->